GeorgeWeb/computecpp-sdk/demos/README.md

 make
 ```

-Then change navigate to the `Cinder-ImGui` folder where you have to change the commit head of the `imgui` dependency. \
+Then navigate to the `Cinder-ImGui` folder where you have to change the commit of the `imgui` dependency. \
 After `cd lib/imgui`, checkout the working commit as follows:

 ```